 Dystopia Chapter 5: I Did the Unthinkable

-“She’s coming with me,” he insisted.
+“She’s coming with me,” he demanded.

 Emily breaks away, stumbling to the ground in disarray, still pleading between sobs.
-Blood oozing from her lip.
+Blood oozed from her lip.
 He bends forwards squinting, focusing, cussing.
-Evaluating his options still responding to the adrenaline flowing through his body.
+Considering his options, still responding to the adrenaline flowing through his veins.
+A small crowd was now forming.

 Emily pressed on the ground against the wall, wide-eyed, speechless, screams.
 “You killed him.”

 My memories, compartmentalized as always.
-A skill I have perfected over the years, feelings stuffed away.
-I tried to find my daughters, those that attacked my wife, to no avail.
+A skill I have perfected over the years… feelings stuffed away.
+I tried to find my daughters… those that attacked my wife, to no avail.

 I did the unthinkable.